KauanCleuton/KauanCleuton/README.md

 ###

-<p align="left">I'm from Guaiúba-CE<br>- 🔭 I'm new to programming<br>- 📚 I'm currently learning ReactJS and PHP<br>- ⚡ In my free time I like to study more things related to programming</p>
+<p align="left">I'm from Guaiúba-CE<br>- 🔭 I am currently working as a Freelancer<br>- 📚 I'm currently learning ReactJS and PHP<br>- ⚡ In my free time I like to study more things related to programming</p>

 ###